-- Index of Activities of Daily Living ADL (Original Katz Article)
+- Katz Index of Independence in Activities of Daily Living (ADL)

 Developed to measure physical functioning of older and chronically ill patients.
 Used to assess severity of illness and treatment efficacy.
 Six activities are assessed: 1) bathing; 2) dressing; 3) using toilet; 4) transfer from bed to chair; 5) continence; and 6) feeding.

 - Late-Life Function and Disability Instrument (LLFDI)

 The Late Life Function and Disability Instrument (LLFDI) is a measure designed to assess and function and disability.
 The LLFDI is also designed to be sensitive to change in both function and disability over time and in response to an intervention.
 The Function component of the LLFDI includes 32-items that assess self-reported difficulty in performing specific physical activities.
 The Disability component consists of 16-items assessing frequency of performing certain tasks and limitations in completing those tasks.
 Both the Function and Disability components include specific items that go beyond common ADLs and IADLs.